donovan-h-parks/UniteM/README.md

 > unitem bin –h
 ```

-Detailed information regarding the use of CompareM can be found in the User's Guide (user_guide.pdf).
+Detailed information regarding the use of UniteM can be found in the User's Guide (unitem_manual.pdf).

 ## Cite